Jewish immigrants in Appalachia

 Jewish citizens of the Austro-Hungarian Empire and the Russian Empire had hard lives.
-Under Austro-Hungarian rule, official and institutionalized anti-Semitism was not permitted.
+Technically, under Austro-Hungarian rule, official and institutionalized antisemitism was not permitted.
 Despite this, Jewish citizens remained the victim of significant discrimination at the hands of citizens.
-In the Russian empire, things were much worse, where anti-Semitism was an official governmental policy.
-Jewish men could be conscripted into the army and could expect brutal treatment at the hand of officers and other enlisted men.
-They were confined to the Eastern part of the empire, the Pale of Settlement.
+In the Russian empire, things were much worse, where antisemitism was an official governmental policy.
+The army conscripted Jewish men conscripted into the army where they suffered brutal treatment at the hand of officers and other enlisted men.
+Segregation laws kept Russian Jews confined to the Eastern part of the empire, the Pale of Settlement.
 They faced violent attacks and were only allowed to practice certain trades.
-For Jews in both empires, America offered an escape from that oppression.
-Jews were also hit by the recessions that visited both Empires at the end of the 19th century.
-America promised new economic horizons.
+The economic recessions that both Empires suffered further added to their troubles.
+For Jews in both empires, America offered an escape from oppression and new economic horizons.

 Most Jewish immigrants had landed in America in New York City or Baltimore.
 There, they most often found work in the garment industry.
 Many of them had worked in similar jobs in Europe.
 They worked in factories, as tailors and seamstresses, or stores.
 Unfortunately, they found themselves facing a new kind of oppression.
 This time, it was at the hands of the American industrial capitalist machine of the Gilded Age.
 They struggled with low wages and poor working conditions and were often stuck living in cramped tenement buildings.